 Aside from the tax benefits they offer, one of the best things about ISAs is that you can spread your yearly allowance over more than one type of ISA as well.
 For example, you might decide to save some of your allowance in a cash ISA and then possibly invest the rest in a stocks and shares ISA which has the potential to offer higher returns in return for you accepting a higher level of risk, as there’s a chance you could get back less than you put in.

-In this article, we’ll explain how ISAs work and how many accounts you can have.
+In this article, we’ll explain how ISAs work and how many accounts you can open in any one tax year.

 How do ISAs work?

 An ISA is essentially a tax-efficient wrapper for your money in which you can hold savings or investments.
-You can deposit a certain amount of money into your ISA or ISAs each year (£20,000 in the 2023/24 tax year), without having to pay tax on any interest or returns generated.
+You can deposit a certain amount of money into your ISA or ISAs each year (£20,000 in the 2024/25 tax year, and the same amount in the 2025/26 tax year which begins on April 6), without having to pay tax on any interest or returns generated.

 There are several types of ISA to choose from.
 The main ones are cash ISAs and investment ISAs, though there are also innovative finance ISAs, which invest in peer-to-peer lending.
 To learn more about the basics of ISAs and understand how each type works, read our article Everything you need to know about ISAs.